SALib/SALib/README.md

 ###Sensitivity Analysis Library (SALib)

-This library provides Python implementations of sampling and analysis routines for commonly used sensitivity analysis methods.
-These are typically applied in systems modeling to calculate the effects of model parameters (or other uncertain variables) on outputs of interest.
+Python implementations of commonly used sensitivity analysis methods.
+Useful in systems modeling to calculate the effects of model inputs or exogenous factors on outputs of interest.

 **Requirements:** [NumPy](http://www.numpy.org/), [SciPy](http://www.scipy.org/)